ralphplumley/ralphplumley/README.md

 I'm a fullstack engineer based in the San Francisco Bay area.
 I'm currently on paternity until late February.

 - 🛠 I enjoy working with: Go, AWS, TypeScript, Linux, vim
-- 🌱 I’m currently learning how to be a dad (expecting 👶 late December '20)
+- 🌱 I’m currently learning to be a dad (expecting 👶 late December '20)
 - 📫 How to reach me: ralphplumley (@) gmail.com

 <!--